roots/docs/docs/trellis/master/remote-server-setup.md

 ### Dependencies

 The Trellis [installation instructions](installation.md) are optimized for a quick start using Vagrant.
-For deploying and provisioning remote servers, we need to ensure all of Trellis' dependencies (mainly Ansible) are installed on your local/host machine ([except for Windows users](../../getting-started/windows.md)).
+For deploying and provisioning remote servers, we need to ensure all of Trellis' dependencies (mainly Ansible) are installed on your local/host machine.

 <CodeSwitcher :languages="{cli:'Trellis CLI',manual:'Manual'}">
 <template v-slot:cli>